MChaus/SDF-deep-learning/README.md

 `source` directory contains all useful classes I implemented during my small investigation.

+`notebooks` directory contains experiments along with visualization.
+At the moment it has only one notebook with sampling visualization.
+Run notebooks after loading datasets, because they rely on specific data.

 Script `load_data.py` downloads class that are listed in the `classes.json`.
 File `classes.json` in its turn has codes of class from
 [ShapeNetCore.v2](http://shapenet.cs.stanford.edu/shapenet/obj-zip/ShapeNetCore.v2/) dataset.
 You can find corespondence between codes and class normal names in ['shapenet_classes_list.txt'](shapenet_classes_list.txt).
 Right now this script only mantains classes from